insights + process

 Patty launched Tinted Mint in September 2009, an online retail shop focusing on eco-friendly DIY.
 Specializing in a large selection of Japanese washi tapes, she quickly expanded to include handmade paper goods and experimented with screen printing and laser cutting on paper and wood.
 Her works have been featured in many blogs and are published in books.
 Tinted Mint press

-Since 2011, she relocated to Shanghai to work as Senior Designer at Eagle Ottawa, international automotive leather company.
+From 2011-2015, she relocated to Shanghai to work as Design Program Manager at Eagle Ottawa, international automotive leather company.
 She works closely with Color & Trim of various OEM studios within Asia Pacific to design colors, textures, and patterns.
-Enjoying life in a charming neighborhood of historic Shanghai architecture, she continues to be inspired until the next adventure arises.